How to avoid these common investment mistakes and become a better investor

-Because we know from experience - downturns always come!
+Because we know from experience - downturns always come.

-So why would you be comfortable with an investment portfolio which pushes their tolerance for risk?
+So why would you be comfortable with an investment portfolio which pushes your tolerance for risk?

 Everyone prefers to celebrate success not failure, another human response.

-Therefore, it is highly likely that some investors are currently in a period of over-confidence with their investments, believing their investment decisions are superior to those of others.
+It is highly likely that some investors are currently in a period of over-confidence with their investments, believing their investment decisions are superior to those of others.

 As a result, they may be more inclined to make risky investments, encouraged by the long period of the bull-markets.